chuanconggao/extratools/README.md

 Extra functional tools that go beyond standard libraries `itertools`, `functools`, etc. and popular third-party libraries like [`toolz`](https://github.com/pytoolz/toolz) and [`fancy`](https://github.com/Suor/funcy).

+- Like `toolz`, most of the tools are designed to be efficient, pure, and lazy.

-- This library is under active development, and new functions will be added on regular basis.
+This library is under active development, and new functions will be added on regular basis.

 - Any idea or contribution is highly welcome.